What is Salsa?

 Salsa is a popular form of social dance with strong influences from Latin America.
 The music is a dynamic rhythmic blend of congas, piano and the characteristic claves, which bears likeness to high energy Mambo and Cha Cha.
 It has the perfect mixture of technical detail and the opportunity for improvisation.
 The basic footwork, common moves, and technical details such as spinning and smooth shifting of bodyweight provide a language, which all Salsa dancers understand.
 Although there are several local varieties of Salsa dance styles for example Cuban-, New York- and LA-style, the basic language remains the same and is the perfect medium for social interaction and nurtures the Salsa community.

 In Line (or L.A.)
 Style: is also known as Cross Body Salsa, as it tends to consist heavily of variations on the cross body move.
 In line-style is danced along a line, including lots of spins and flashy breaks and styling.
 In line Style comes in 2 flavours – On1 and On2.

 Cuban Salsa: no spinning, stepped turns, dancers circle round each other.
 Cuban salsa is the basis for Rueda de Casino.

 OUSS has mainly taught In line-Style On1; however, this year we will also be teaching Cuban Salsa!
-Of course all styles of Salsa are very welcome at our social nights, and you will see a mix of In line-Style, Cuban, and Rueda on any night at Nomad.
+Of course all styles of Salsa are very welcome at our social nights, and you will see a mix of In line-Style, Cuban, and Rueda on any night at the Retreat.